Neotys-Labs/helm-neoload-web/README.md

     secretKey: MySecretKeyForNeoLoadWeb
 ```

->**Warning:** If this key is modified, all secrets stored using previously will be lost.
+>**Warning:** Do not modify this key from one deployment to another, otherwise NeoLoad Web will not be able to read previously stored secrets from your database.

 #### NeoLoad Web URLs

-NeoLoad Web need to know under which hostnames it will be available.
-You need to carefully configure these URLs.
+NeoLoad Web needs to know the set of hostnames it will be available under.
+You need to carefully configure them.

 ```yaml
 services: